vxnuaj/vxnuaj.mind/creation/Tech/Artificial Intelligence/Machine Learning/Neural Network for MNIST.md

 	return w1, b1, w2, b2
 ```

-Our network will consist of three layers.

-- The Input Layer will take in 784 datapoints, representing a pixel value from each 28 by 28 image of a handwritten MNIST digit
-- The 1 Hidden Layer will take in the fed-forward 784 datapoints into it
-- Output Layer

 We will initialize our weights matrix by creating a random array of floats with dimensions `32, 784`.
-The `32` rows are the number of output neurons and the `784` columns are the number of input values into our first hidden layer.
+The `32` rows are the number of output neurons and the `784` columns are the number of input pixel values into our first hidden layer.

 ---